-The Statement of Net Position presents information on all of the School District's assets and liabilities, with the difference between the two reported as net position.
+The Statement of Net Position presents information on all of the School District's assets, deferred inflows and outflows or resources, and liabilities, with the difference between them reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether our financial position is improving or deteriorating.